Why do I feel disconnected from myself?

 This doesn't mean nothing is there.
 It usually means something is being held out of our own awareness.

-What disconnection is, and what it isn’t
+What is disconnection, and what is it not?

 Disconnection is not a personal failure and it's not something that needs to be fixed in the way we usually think about fixing problems.